 Gosh, that would have been nice to know before we got started.

 Luckily, you can safely use semi-permanent dye as a temporary fix–> which means going darker, rather than lighter with your color.
+My stylist had to put the semi-permanent color on twice, because the first time around my henna-dyed hair didn’t absorb the color very well.

 I hope these tips prove helpful for anyone interested in trying henna, too!